-Within reasonable flying time, around five hours, and with sunshine all-year-round, there are several popular resorts in Egypt, offering a huge range of activities for everyone.
-Before you take your family on a holiday to Egypt, it’s worth finding out a little about the different resorts.
-You should also find out before you travel which facilities are available for children; some hotels are specifically geared towards youngsters, providing cots, high chairs, flexible mealtimes, children’s paddling pools, as well as specialised Kids Clubs.
+Within a reasonable flight time, around five hours, and with year-round sunshine, there are several popular resorts in Egypt, offering a wide variety of activities for everyone.
+Before you take your family on vacation to Lokasi Pantai Wediombo, it’s worth finding out a little about the different resorts.
+You should also find out before you travel which facilities are available for children; some hotels are specifically geared towards children, providing cots, high chairs, flexible meal times, a children’s pool and a dedicated Kids Club.

 Here are five suggestions for family-friendly resorts.

 Sharm el Sheikh

 One of the most well-known Egyptian resorts, Sharm el Sheikh has everything you need.
 If you have older children, then diving can be a fantastic experience for them.
 You can arrange pool diving for children 8 years and over, and those over 10 years can try open-water diving.
 For spills and thrills in the water, visit the Egyptian-themed Cleo Park, with slides, tubes, wave pools, and a pool for the little ones.

 Hurghada is a thriving resort with lots to offer an energetic family.
 Again, there are opportunities for diving and snorkelling and a newly-built water park.
 There are plenty of water sports to try, and some hotels have facilities for children, including a children’s menu, kiddie pools, cots and high chairs available on request, and soft play areas.
 Some also have a Kids Club.

 El Gouna offers a host of water sports, such as kite surfing and paddle-boarding, as well as horse-riding.
 The Cheeky Monkey centre has an air-conditioned play park, a picnic area, and other activities such as mini-golf and football.
 For an unforgettable experience, take a semi-submarine trip to view the sea-life, including beautiful fish, and maybe even dolphins; this is suitable even for very small children.